North America Vacations

 About Grouse Mountain Lodge

 Grouse Mountain Lodge’s front doors welcome you to upscale comfort and an authentic Whitefish, Montana lodging experience.
 The fantastic location leads you to exciting year-round adventure.

 With 143 beautifully appointed guest rooms, fresh and exciting cuisine in Logan’s Bar and Grill, an indoor pool, outdoor hot tubs, day spa, and a substantial list of services and amenities, Grouse Mountain Lodge is one of Montana’s finest lodge resorts.
 Guest rooms combine warmth and appeal with design and spaciousness to provide that pampered feeling.

 Whitefish / Kalispell

-This morning we have time for one last hike in the Whitefish area.
+For our final adventure, we have time for one last hike in the Whitefish area.
 Ride the gondola up the mountain taking in picturesque views along the way.
 Once at the top, hike around the mountaintop covered in wildflowers and wild huckleberries.
 We ride back down the mountain before saying our final goodbyes.
 Transfer to either your Whitefish hotel or the Kalispell airport for your departure home.

 ** Trip itineraries are subject to change without notice due to road, weather, and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures.